SCRT-HQ/VaporShell/docs/glossary/New-VSSecretsManagerSecretTargetAttachment.md

 ### -SecretId
 The Amazon Resource Name ARN or the friendly name of the secret that contains the credentials that you want to use with the specified service or database.
-To reference a secret that's also created in this template, use the see Ref: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html function with the secret's logical ID.
+To reference a secret also created in this template, use the see Ref: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html function with the secret's logical ID.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-secretsmanager-secrettargetattachment.html#cfn-secretsmanager-secrettargetattachment-secretid
 PrimitiveType: String